Code Verification and Formal Methods

 ---|---|---|

-Formal Methods are a collection of mathematically rigorous techniques used to specify, design, and verify software and hardware systems.
+Formal methods are a collection of mathematically rigorous techniques used to specify, design, and verify software and hardware systems.
 These methods employ formal logic and mathematical proofs to ensure the correctness and reliability of systems, especially those that are safety-critical or security-critical.

 Program verification is the process of formally proving the correctness of a program.
 This involves analyzing the code and ensuring that it meets specific properties, such as: